R0Xofficial/android_kernel_samsung_a71/README.md

-# Samsung Galaxy A71 Kernel Source
+# Samsung Galaxy A71 {A715FXXSBDXB1} Kernel Source

 This repository contains the kernel source code for the Samsung Galaxy A71 (SM-A715F).

-## Building the Kernel

-1. Download and extract the source code.
-2. Set up your build environment.
-3. Configure the kernel.
-4. Build the kernel.
-5. Flash the kernel to your device.

-## Disclaimer

-This kernel source is provided by Samsung and is intended for development and customization purposes.
-Use at your own risk.

 ## License